Coenzyme Q10 in reduced form - ubiquinol 50 mg

 Do not exceed the recommended daily dosage.

-Bulking agent: coconut oil, capsule shell: gelatin, humectant: glycerol, coenzyme Q10 (ubiquinol), color: ammonia caramel, humectant: purified water, vitamin C (L-ascorbic acid), thickening agent: silica, antioxidant: mixture of tocopherols, color: titanium dioxide.
+Bulking agent: coconut oil, capsule shell: gelatin, humectant: glycerol, coenzyme Q10 (ubiquinol), vitamin C: L-ascorbic acid, coloring agent: cocoa powder, antioxidant: ascorbic acid, thickenening agent: silicon dioxide.

 Keep out of reach of young children.